-Eddy-covariance data was post-processed analogously for the 99 m tower and for the WSMA turbulence measurements.
-The software package TK3 (Mauder and Foken, 2011) was used to process the tower EC data, applying the raw data treatments and flux corrections as put forward in Foken et al. (2012). (i) The raw data was screened for spikes using the algorithm of Hojstrup (1993).
+Eddy-covariance data were post-processed analogously for the 99 m tower and for the WSMA turbulence measurements.
+The software package TK3 (Mauder and Foken, 2011) was used to process the tower EC data, applying the raw data treatments and flux corrections as put forward in Foken et al. (2012). (i) The raw data were screened for spikes using the algorithm of Hojstrup (1993).
 Visual inspection revealed that neighbouring spikes in the IRGA data were not detected by the algorithm.
 The original algorithm uses average and standard deviation criteria with low break down points for small sample sizes (Rousseeuw and Verboven, 2002).
-After substituting the criteria with the median and the median absolute deviation the spikes were efficiently removed. (ii) The time delay due to separation between the vertical wind measurement and adjacent Discussion Paper | Discussion Paper sensors was determined and corrected by maximizing their lagged correlation. (iii) To correct for potential misalignment the USA-1 wind measurement was rotated into the streamline coordinate system using the planar-fit method by Wilczak et al. (2001). (iv) The temperature variance as well as the sensible heat flux were calculated using the crosswind correction by Liu et al. (2001). (v) The formulations by Webb et al. (1980)
+After substituting the criteria with the median and the median absolute deviation, the spikes were efficiently removed. (ii) The time delay due to separation between the vertical wind measurement and adjacent sensors was determined and corrected by maximizing their lagged correlation. (iii) To correct for potential misalignment, the USA-1 wind measurement was rotated into the streamline coordinate system using the planar-fit method by Wilczak et al. (2001). (iv) The temperature variance as well as the sensible heat flux was calculated using the crosswind correction by Liu et al. (2001). (v) The formulations by Webb et al. (1980) were used to correct the latent heat flux for density fluctuations.